elastic/apm-integration-testing/README.md

 ### Enabling/disabling services

-Unchecking the button immediately above the panel of sliders for each service will immediatley cut off access to that service.
-The service itself will remain up but no traffice will be routed to it.
+Unchecking the button immediately above the panel of sliders for each service will immediately cut off access to that service.
+The service itself will remain up but no traffic will be routed to it.
 Re-checking the box will immediately restore the network connectivity for the service.

 ### Debugging problems